IraqOfficial Name: Republic of Iraq

 The Government of Iraq’s requirements for entry and residency for U.S. government contractors differ.
 Persons traveling to Iraq to work on U.S. government contracts should check with their contracting company and contracting officer’s representative to determine entry and residency procedures and requirements.

-There is a USD $40 penalty (subject to change) for visitors who do not obtain the required residency stamp.
+There is a USD $420 penalty for visitors who do not obtain the required residency stamp within their first 10 days in country.
+Visitors staying less than 10 days do not require this stamp.
 A U.S. citizen who plans to stay longer than two months must apply at the Residency Office for an extension.
-U.S. citizens traveling to Iraq for the purpose of employment should check with their employers and with the Iraqi Embassy in Washington, D.C. for any special entry or exit requirements related to employment.
+U.S. citizens traveling to Iraq for the purpose of employment should check with their employers and with the Embassy of Iraq in Washington, D.C. for any special entry or exit requirements related to employment.
 Contractors receive an Iraqi visa tied specifically to the contract and will be in violation of Iraqi immigration law if found to be violating the terms of the visa, including by overstaying.

 As of the date of this report, immigration officials in the Iraqi Kurdistan Region (IKR) were routinely allowing U.S. citizens to enter Iraq without a valid Iraqi visa; however, the airport-issued IKR visa is not valid outside the IKR, and U.S. citizens are not permitted to travel within the rest of Iraq with only the IKR-issued visa.
 This visa is valid only in the IKR for a period of 10 days.
 U.S. citizens who plan to stay for longer than 10 days require an extension to their visa; this can be obtained by visiting the local residency office.
 In addition, it is difficult for U.S. citizens to obtain residency authorization outside the IKR without first obtaining a valid Iraqi visa.